Mailbird is a Windows desktop with a Mac build. Epistles is everywhere your inbox already lives

 A zero-knowledge Cloud Vault.
 The credentials for every account you connect, OAuth refresh tokens, JMAP session blobs, IMAP passwords, are wrapped on your device with a key derived from your Epistles password and stored on our servers as opaque ciphertext bytes we cannot decrypt.
 Sign in on a second laptop or a new phone, type your password once, and your inboxes are already there.
 Proton is carved out: its mailbox passphrase and OpenPGP material live in your OS keychain only and never travel through the vault, by design.

 No app-integration bloat.
 Epistles does one thing.
-Email, with calendar and contacts in the same window when you want them through CalDAV, CardDAV, JMAP, Google, and Microsoft.
+Email, with calendar and contacts in the same window when you want them through CalDAV, CardDAV, JMAP, Google, Microsoft, and Apple iCloud.
 There is no Slack pane, no Trello pane, no Asana pane.
 If you want those tools, run those tools.
 If you want a mail client that is a mail client, this is one.

 Zero telemetry.
 No analytics SDK, no crash-reporting SDK, no metrics pipeline.
 The only network calls Epistles makes to our servers are functional, your Cloud Vault, your account directory, and the future push relay.
 No silent observation of how long you hover on a subject line.